-The Public Prosecutor's Office of Milan initiated criminal proceedings pursuant to Legislative Decree 231/2001 against Reyl & Cie (a Swiss subsidiary of Fideuram - Intesa Sanpaolo Private Banking) for the predicate offence of money laundering, allegedly committed by one of its former employees (dismissed in 2020), and ordered the seizure of securities owned by Reyl for around 1.1 million Euro.
+The Public Prosecutor's Office of Milan initiated criminal proceedings pursuant to Legislative Decree 231/2001 against Reyl & Cie (a Swiss subsidiary of Fideuram - Intesa Sanpaolo Private Banking) for the predicate offence of money laundering, allegedly committed by one of its former employees (dismissed in 2020), and ordered the seizure of securities owned by

+Reyl for around 1.1 million Euro.
 The proceedings also involve the Swiss bank Cramer & Cie.
 Neither Fideuram ISPB nor ISP are currently involved in the proceedings.
 The circumstances alleged relate to events that took place in 2018, before Reyl & Cie joined the Intesa Sanpaolo Group in May 2021.
 According to the prosecution, the former employee, together with his brother, an employee of the bank Cramer & Cie, and an external advisor, allegedly engaged in practices aimed at facilitating tax evasion by Italian customers through the transfer of accounts from Switzerland to branches located in the Bahamas, in order to allow those customers to withdraw money from those accounts without the possibility of being traced by the Italian authorities.
-The possibility is being evaluated of filing a petition with both the Swiss and Italian authorities to revoke and/or reduce the amount of the seizure.
+With regard to the measure notified by the Swiss judicial authorities, the appeal is currently being prepared, whose filing, in any event, will be subject to a separate assessment before it is formalized.
+Instead, with regard to the criminal proceedings pursuant to Legislative Decree 231/2001 pending in Italy, the possibility is being evaluated of filing a petition for the reduction the amount thereof.
 Indeed, an examination of the documents of the proceedings has revealed elements indicating that it may be considered reasonable that such a petition would be upheld.
 A request for disqualification from operating in Italy has not been made against Reyl & Cie, although investigations are still pending and it is not yet possible to access the related documents.

-Tirrenia di Navigazione in A.S.
-(Extraordinary Administration): Claw-back actions
+Tirrenia di Navigazione in A.S.: Claw-back actions

-In July 2013, Tirrenia di Navigazione in A.S. filed two bankruptcy claw-back actions before the Court of Rome against the former Cassa di Risparmio di Venezia for €2.7 million and against the former Banco di Napoli for €33.8 million.
+In July 2013, Tirrenia di Navigazione in A.S. filed two bankruptcy claw-back actions before the Court of Rome against the former Cassa di Risparmio di Venezia for $\notin$ 2.7 million and against the former Banco di Napoli for $\notin$ 33.8 million.

-The lawsuit against the former CR Venezia is now pending on appeal, filed by the Bank, following the order for payment of 2.8 million euro in 2016.
+The case against the former CR Venezia is now pending on appeal, filed by the Bank, following the order for payment of 2.8 million euro in 2016.